jkugalde/3DP-Lamp/README.md

 [![CC BY 4.0][cc-by-sa-shield]][cc-by-sa]

-I made a lamp to work in my 3030 T-SLot table, this is the second version an it is not fabricated yet.
+I made a lamp to work in my 3030 T-SLot table, this is the second version.

 <img src="/img/isolamp.png" width="600">